 What is the best career advice you have ever received?

-What was your favorite class or who was your favorite professor at Georgetown?
+Who or what was your favorite professor or class at Georgetown?

 How has Georgetown shaped you?

-What is one part of your daily routine you couldn’t live without?
+What is one part of your daily routine you could not live without?

 What are your words to live by?